drewclifton/cwcli/README.md

 Two options: GitHub Releases (CI) or manual CLI.

 1) GitHub Releases (CI)
+- Scoped package: this package is published as `@ddcn/cwcli`.
+Ensure `NPM_TOKEN` is an npm Automation token from the owner of the `@ddcn` scope.
-- Add a repo secret `NPM_TOKEN` with publish rights.
+- Add a repo secret `NPM_TOKEN` (Settings → Secrets and variables → Actions).
 - Bump version and push tag:
 	```zsh
 	npm version patch -m "Release %s"
 	git push origin HEAD --follow-tags
 	```
 - Create a GitHub Release for the new tag.
-The workflow publishes to npm.
+The workflow will run `npm whoami` and then `npm publish --access public --no-provenance`.

 2) Manual CLI
 ```zsh